ruizdurazo/ruizdurazo/notes/on-how-to-remember-what-you-read/index.md

 When I realized that this was happening, it made me really frustrated and a bit sad.
 So I decided to completely change the way I read.

 Now, I’ve landed on a system that helps me remember what I’ve read.
-It's quite simple, but very effective.
+It’s quite simple, but very effective.

 It helps me catalog all the great lessons from these great books, and now I have a place where I can easily find them and go through them from time to time.